 Many engineers tell me that in their 20+ years of design they have never needed to know a device’s hFE value.
 Many designs use an estimated hFE of 100, then create a bias network around the transistor to handle a wide range of devices each with different hFE values from 50 to 250 for example, and under different temperatures.

 A circuit that depends on a particular value for beta is a bad circuit.Paul Horowitz, Winfield Hill “The Art of Electronics”

 In my experimenter’s role, I want to know my device’s hFE.
 I have found that each transistor part I own in my “junk box” and even new parts I order from various sources such as Digi-Key, Newark, eBay, and Amazon can be tested for DC gain before use even if my measured value is not a true hFE.
 So long as the test procedure is repeatable it can be used to verify transistor gain, grade unknown transistors, and match paired devices for use in such applications as push-pull amplifiers, temperature compensation, or current mirrors for example.
 Transistors treated poorly can also affect the device’s hFE.
-In fact, during my tests in this article, I discover an astonishing issue with respect to one device under test.
+In fact, during my tests in this article, I discovered an astonishing issue with respect to one device under test.
 See “Figure 20: Figure 20: Oscilloscope / AWG function generator results” now to see what I mean.

 PEAK Atlas DCA Pro – Semiconductor Analyzer

 For about $150 (USD) this instrument with a PC interface is my best resource for measuring hFE and many other transistor parameters.
 A little pricy but it does a great job.
 Device testing includes small-signal devices, power transistors, FETs, MOSFETs, Diodes, and more.
 The hFE value is corrected for collector-emitter leakage (useful for germanium transistors).